ubaldot/vim9-conversion-aid/README.md

 find bugs or have improvements suggestions, please open an issue or send a PR.

-To circumnavigate some of the above limitations, you can prepare your script as it follows:

-### Script preparation

-- Remove inline comments,
-- add a leading and a trailing white-space to string concatenation operator `.`,
-- avoid using script-local variable names that shadow vim builtin keywords (e.g. avoid to call a variable `let s:vertical` because `vertical` is a builtin keyword.
+To circumnavigate some of the above limitations, you can prepare your script to don't hit the above limitations.
+Plus, avoid using script-local variable names that shadow vim builtin keywords (e.g. avoid to call a variable `let s:vertical` because `vertical` is a builtin keyword.

 ## `let`